CinRC/IRDC-CCSK/README.md

 ### Syntax and Precedence of Operators

 This program follows a slightly modified semantic structure based off of CCSK.
-I've included some notes below.
+Some notes are included below.
 - By default, all labels are given implicit null processes (`a` is implied to represent `a.0`).
 This is toggleable in the main config
 - Channel labels are limited to lowercase english letters [a-z]
 - Complement channels are represented by an apostrophe before the label, `'a`, `'b`, etc